leonardocuellargold/Jekyll-GitHub-Pages-Website-Workshop/README.md

     ```

-    This will create a beautiful index page listing all your projects.
+    This HTML code creates a visually appealing index page listing all your projects.
+You can customize the classes and styling to fit your theme.

-5. **Update Your Layouts (Optional):**
+6. **Update Your Navigation (Optional):**
 If you want your homepage or other pages to include a link to the projects page, add a navigation link in your `_data/navigation.yml` (or directly in your HTML if using manual navigation).

     ```yaml